-The specific capacity can be tested by pumping the well for a period of time and recording flow rates and drawdowns.
+This is a relatively simple test to undertake and give a quick indication of changes in performance.
+The specific capacity can be tested by pumping from or injecting into the well for a period of time and recording flow rates and drawdowns.
 The specific capacity is often not constant during the test and different flow rates will result in different specific capacities.
 Therefore, ideally the results of tests of the same duration and same flow rate are compared.